danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 3D surface rendering (turned on using the “3D surface rendering on/off”
-option in the x) menu) performs a ray-trace through the particle data,
+option in the :ref:`sec:menu-x`) performs a ray-trace through the particle data,
 thus visualising the "last scattering surface".
 When set, the user is
 prompted for an "optical depth" before plotting which determines the
 position of the surface.
 Only applies to 3D data.
 When set with